 Welcome to Gonzaga University’s School of Engineering and Applied Science (SEAS)

-The SEAS faculty share a deep pride for our students.
-Our student body is entrepreneurial, focused on excellence, and dedicated to serving humanity and the natural environment.
-All of our students complete senior design projects that, whether based on industry ideas or the entrepreneurial ideas of teams of our students, are often extraordinary and creative.
+All of our students complete senior design projects that, whether based on industry ideas or the students' own entrepreneurial ideas, are often extraordinary and creative.
 These projects reflect close collaboration among the students, their advisors, liaisons from industry, and professionals volunteering their time to work with these teams.

 We currently have more than a dozen active student clubs and chapters of professional societies.
-These organizations are very active, including efforts to mentor freshman SEAS students, bring industry professionals in for formal discussions on career opportunities, pursue community service both locally and internationally, and (of course!) participate actively in multiple, national competitions such as the Autonomous Submarine and the Baja Car competitions.
-Our students are also active in such activities as music, sports teams, and part-time employment.
-They are a busy crew!
+These organizations are very active, including efforts to mentor freshman SEAS students, bring industry professionals in for formal discussions on career opportunities, pursue community service (both locally and internationally), and participate actively in national competitions.
+Our students also engage in such activities as music, sports teams, and internships.

 Please reach out to us if you have questions or work with our Office of Admissions if you would like to arrange a visit.
-Thank you for the privilege and honor of allowing me to share our School with you.
+I look forward to the opportunity of meeting you during the course of this academic year.